chukrobertson/supersimplepassphrasegenerator/README.md

 # Super Simple Passphrase Generator
 ---
 A super simple password and passphrase generator in python.

+What it does:
+ - Generate a secure random password
-You can generate a random password or passphrase of desired length And generate a passphrase of desired length from a freshly generated list of 1000 random 4 character secure "passwordlets" This does NOT save any passwords or passphrases.
+ - Generate a secure random passphrase from 466,000 english words
+ - Generate a passphrase from a list of 1000 randomly generated 4 character passwords

+What it does NOT do:
+ - Save passwords or passphrases

 What's included:
  - passgen.py